 - User surveys

-Then based on your data, create a series of hypothesis-based tests about your customers.
+Then based on your data-driven analysis, create a series of hypothesis-based tests about your customers.
 Center these tests around:

 - How you acquire clients